Skip to Main Content

 • If appropriate, describe how these limitations could point to the need for further research.

 Remember that the method you chose may be the source of a significant limitation that has emerged during your interpretation of the results [for example, you didn't interview a group of people that you later wish you had].
 If this is the case, don't panic.
-Acknowledge it, and explain how applying a different or more robust methodology might address the research problem more effectively in a future study.
+Acknowledge it, and explain how applying a different or more robust methodological technique might address the research problem more effectively in a future study.
 A underlying goal of scholarly research is not only to show what works, but to demonstrate what doesn't work or what needs further clarification.

 Aguinis, Hermam and Jeffrey R. Edwards.
 “Methodological Wishes for the Next Decade and How to Make Wishes Come True.”
 Journal of Management Studies 51 (January 2014): 143-174; Brutus, Stéphane et al. "Self-Reported Limitations and Future Directions in Scholarly Reports: Analysis and Recommendations."
 Journal of Management 39 (January 2013): 48-75; Ioannidis, John P.A.
 "Limitations are not Properly Acknowledged in the Scientific Literature."
 Journal of Clinical Epidemiology 60 (2007): 324-329; Pasek, Josh.
 Writing the Empirical Social Science Research Paper: A Guide for the Perplexed.
 January 24, 2012.
 Academia.edu; Structure: How to Structure the Research Limitations Section of Your Dissertation.
 Dissertations and Theses: An Online Textbook.
 Laerd.com; What Is an Academic Paper?
 Institute for Writing Rhetoric.
 Dartmouth College; Writing the Experimental Report: Methods, Results, and Discussion.
 The Writing Lab and The OWL.
 Purdue University.